ncar-xdev/repo2apptainer/README.md

   --push / --no-push            Push singularity image to image registry.
                                 [default: False]

-  --username-collection TEXT    Username and collection to use when
+  --username-prefix TEXT        Username and prefix to use when constructing
-                                constructing image URI before pushing it to the registry.
-For example, user/collection:
+                                image URI before pushing it to or pulling it from the registry.
+For example, user/prefix:
                                 `milkshake/chocolate`.
 Used in conjunction
-                                with --push.  [default: ]
+                                with --push and --run (to pull existing image).  [default: ]

   --run / --no-run              Run container after it has been built.
                                 [default: False]